Cameron Wake: Miami Dolphins

 Wake earned AFC Defensive Player of the Week honors for his performance against the Cincinnati Bengals in Week 9 of the 2013 season, racking up five tackles, three sacks, two tackles for loss, two quarterback hits and a safety in the Dolphins’ 22–20 overtime victory.
 Wake sacked Bengals quarterback Andy Dalton in overtime for a safety to end the game, giving the Dolphins a 22–20 victory.
 It was only the third game in NFL history to end with an overtime safety.
 He ended the season with 8.5 sacks and another Pro Bowl selection.

-After an unproductive start to the 2015 season, in which the Dolphins were 1-3 and Wake had one tackle, head coach Joe Philbin was fired and replaced with tight ends coach Dan Campbell.
+After an unproductive start to the 2015 season, in which the Dolphins were 1–3 and Wake had one tackle, head coach Joe Philbin was fired and replaced with tight ends coach Dan Campbell.
 Wake returned to his dominant form, recording six sacks and four forced fumbles in a two-week span, which were both wins against the Titans and Texans.
 In a game against the Patriots, Wake notched his seventh sack, which put him in second place on the NFL leaderboard, but he was also injured and carried off the field on a later play.
 On October 30, 2015, NFL Insider Ian Rapoport reported, due to an Achilles injury, that Wake was out for the rest of the 2015 NFL season.

 Wake had a bounce-back season in 2016 after the Achilles injury in 2015.
 On December 17, 2016, Wake got his first career interception by picking off Jets quarterback Bryce Petty.
 He finished the season with 11.5 sacks, was named to his fifth Pro Bowl and was second-team All-Pro.
 He was also ranked 62nd on the NFL Top 100 Players of 2017.

 On February 18, 2017, Wake signed a two-year contract extension with the Dolphins through the 2018 season, worth up to $18 million.

-In 2017, Wake started all 16 games, recording 36 combined tackles and 10.5 sacks.
+In the 2017 season, Wake started all 16 games, recording 36 combined tackles and 10.5 sacks.
 He was ranked 74th by his peers on the NFL Top 100 Players of 2018.

+In the 2018 season, Wake appeared in and started 14 games.
+He finished with 6.5 sacks, 36 total tackles, one pass defended, and one forced fumble.

 Tennessee Titans

 On March 13, 2019, Wake signed a three-year, $23 million contract with the Tennessee Titans.

 In the season-opener against the Cleveland Browns, Wake sacked Baker Mayfield 2.5 times, putting him in the 100 sacks club.
-One of his sacks resulted in a safety and his effort helped lead the Titans to a 43-13 win.
+One of his sacks resulted in a safety and his effort helped lead the Titans to a 43–13 win.
 He was named AFC Defensive Player of the Week for his performance.
 On November 26, 2019, Wake was placed on injured reserve.
+He played in nine games in the 2019 season.

 On March 12, 2020, Wake was released by the Titans.